-Status: Khenpo Kartse was sentenced to 2 years and 6 months in a closed trial, after being in detention for nearly a year.
+Khenpo Kartse was sentenced to two years and six months in a closed trial, after being in detention for nearly a year.

-He was held in Chamdo prefecture of the Tibet Autonomous Region.
+He was held in Chamdo prefecture of the Tibet Autonomous Region until June 2016.

 Khenpo Kartse was only allowed a lawyer two months after his arrest.
 He was charged with harbouring other Tibetan monks in his monastery who were wanted by the Chinese police.

-While in prison, Khenpo Kartse was reported to be in very bad health and according to some reports was denied essential medication.
+While in prison, he was reported to be in very bad health and according to some reports was denied essential medication.

-Well known for his promotion of the Tibetan language and environmental activism, Khenpo Kartse was one of the first to organise relief during the Yushu earthquakes.
+Well known for his promotion of the Tibetan language and environmental activism, Khenpo Kartse was one of the first to organise relief efforts during the Yushu earthquakes in 2010.
 The local community has staged a number of protests calling for his release.